Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Methodology

 \subsubsection{Altitude}

-For altitude changes, we assume that the airship can change its vertical speed arbitrarily and independent of it's horizontal motion, within limits \cite{Price:IAS:2021}.
-For the analytical solution, the necessary altitude $\left(-\myss{_{S}^{n}}{_{t}}{p_{z}}\right)$ above $S$ to maintain the subject centered in the camera view is approximated based on radius $\myss{_{S}^{n}}{_{t}}{r}$ and camera elevation $\phi$ (Fig. \ref{fig:Accelerations-on-an}b) as
+For altitude changes, we assume that the airship can change its vertical speed arbitrarily and independently from its horizontal motion, within limits \cite{Price:IAS:2021}.
+For the analytical solution, the necessary altitude $\left(-\myss{_{S}^{n}}{_{t}}{p_{z}}\right)$ above $S$ to maintain the subject centered in the camera view may be approximated based on radius $\myss{_{S}^{n}}{_{t}}{r}$ and camera elevation $\phi$ (Fig. \ref{fig:Accelerations-on-an}b) as

-While this analytical solution ignores the effect of the airships pitch angle $\myss{^{n}}{_{t}}{\theta}$, we explicitly consider it later in the numeric solution (Subsec. \ref{subsec:Numeric-motion-model}).
+however, this analytical solution ignores the effect of the airships pitch angle $\myss{^{n}}{_{t}}{\theta}$, which we explicitly consider in the numeric solution (Subsec. \ref{subsec:Numeric-motion-model}).